4 Reasons Your Handmade Products Aren’t Selling

 There hasn’t been one product or service I’ve offered in my 15+ years of being an entrepreneur that didn’t require me to swallow my pride, go back to the drawing board, and change what I thought I got right.

-But if, at the end of the day, no one is buying; how good could my product/service really be?
+But, if no one is buying, how good could my product/service really be?

 I had to decide; did I want to be right (in my own mind) or did I want to sell more?